CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 1. **Long and Complex Methods**:
    As our application grows, there might be a risk of having long and complex methods that are responsible for multiple tasks.
 This can make the code harder to read, understand, and maintain.
 Consider breaking down these methods into smaller, focused functions that handle specific tasks.
 2. **God Objects**:
-   While our adherence to SOLID principles and the architecture's layering is a positive step, we are cautious of creating classes or components that have an excessive number of responsibilities, also known as "God Objects."
+   While our adherence to SOLID principles and the architecture's layering is a positive step, we are cautious of creating classes or components that have an excessive number of responsibilities, also known as 'God Objects.'
 This can lead to a lack of cohesion and difficulty in managing these components.
 3. **Overuse of Interfaces**:
    While interfaces promote flexibility, excessive use of interfaces for every class can lead to over-engineering.
 We make sure that each interface serves a clear purpose and is necessary for abstraction.
 Unnecessary interfaces can clutter the codebase.
 4. **Duplicated Code**: